 Cross Granite Creek on a very well-built log bridge, and then start climbing.
 The trail to Easy Pass is 3.5 miles long and gains 2,700 feet, but it is well-graded and a good trail.
 Approximate hiking time to Easy Pass(6500 feet) is about 2 hours.
 Easy Pass is a beautiful parkland with lovely larch trees and grassy meadows.

 From Easy Pass, climb grassy slopes to the northwest, gaining 700 feet to about 7200 feet.
 From here, traverse on top of the ridge towards the summit block.
 In the Cascade Alpine Guide, Volume II, Fred Beckey makes the climb sound as easy a just a bump along the ridge.
 It is not nearly so trivial.
 The ridge starts out broad and easy, but narrows signficantly in to a knife ridge with exposure.
-The climbing is not especially difficult.
-Once on the summit block, traverse across some Class 3-4 rock until you gain the steep, reddish gully.
-The summit is only about 50 feet above once you reach this point.
-Climb the gully, taking care with the loose rock.
+The climbing is not especially difficult, but it is loose and dangerous.
+It is easiest to drop below the ridge on climber's right to avoid cliffs.
+This will take you to a reddish gully.
+The rock is most solid on the margins of the gully rather than the middle.
+The summit is only about 50 vertical feet above once you reach this point.
+Climb the gully on the margins, taking care with the loose rock.

 Red Tape and Camping

 There is no camping allowed at the Easy Pass trailhead or at Easy Pass itself.
 Easy Pass is the boundary for North Cascades National Park.
 The only permissible camping in the area is in Fisher Creek Basin, about 1300 feet below and 2 miles from Easy Pass.
 The Park Service keeps a very tight rein on those wishing to camp in this area.
 Don't be surprised to find rangers lurking about who will give you a citation if you don't camp at the Fisher Creek camp and camp elsewhere in the area.
 You have been warned!